jeb5/Casio-Calculator-FX9860-Apps/README.md

 To install a program, you will need to import the G1M file into the [FA-124](https://edu.casio.com/forteachers/er/software/) program for windows.
 You will need a USB link cable to connect to your calculator. _Some programs require additional picture files, or rely upon other programs to run._

+All programs will appear locked on the calculator.
+This is to prevent accidental code changes when you exit a program.
+The passwords are all "`LOCK`".

 ### About Program Source Code

 When a Casio BASIC program is opened in FA-124 for editing, the editor correctly displays unusual characters like `⇒` and `÷` correctly.
 However, when text is copied out of the editor, it becomes a different unicode character. (`⇒` and `÷` become `×` and `Á`, for example)